Nevanlinna-Pick problem and uniqueness of left inverses in convex domains, symmetrized bidisc and tetrablock: Left inverses in the symmetrized bidisc (Nevanlinna-Pick problem for two points in the symmetrized bidisc)

 We already know that there is a holomorphic $F:\GG_2\to\DD$ such that $F(f(\lambda))=\lambda$.
 Consequently, the function $F\circ\pi$ is the Nevanlinna-Pick solution for the above problem.
 We claim that the solution is unique which would imply the uniqueness of the left inverse to $f$.

 We make use of the results from \cite{Agl-McC2002} (Theorem 12.13).
-According to that result the problem (\ref{pick-bidisc}) will be unique, which shall show that the corresponding Nevanlinna-Pick problem for the symmetrized bidisc is unique, if the problem (\ref{pick-bidisc}) is \begin{itemize} \item extremal, \item non-degenerate, \item strictly two-dimensional. \end{itemize} The extremality of the problem is a consequence of the fact that if there were a solution $\tilde G$ of the problem (\ref{pick-bidisc}) with the norm smaller than one then the (symmetrization) function $G$ given by the formula
+According to that result the problem (\ref{pick-bidisc}) will be unique, which shall show that the corresponding Nevanlinna-Pick problem for the symmetrized bidisc is unique, if the problem (\ref{pick-bidisc}) is \begin{itemize} \item extremal, \item non-degenerate, i.e. none of three 2-point Pick subproblems of problem \eqref{pick-bidisc} is extremal, \item strictly two-dimensional. \end{itemize} The extremality of the problem is a consequence of the fact that if there were a solution $\tilde G$ of the problem (\ref{pick-bidisc}) with the norm smaller than one then the (symmetrization) function $G$ given by the formula

 would be symmetric with the norm smaller than $||G||<1$.
 This would yield a holomorphic function (denoted by the same letter) $G$ defined on $\GG_2$ with the norm smaller than one and such that $G(0)=0$ and $G(\pi(B(\sigma),B(-\sigma))=\sigma^2$.
 That would mean that the function $f$ were not a geodesic - contradiction.